A Guide to Matcha: History, Benefits, and Recipes

 In recent decades, matcha has experienced a resurgence in popularity beyond Japan.
 Its vibrant green color and health benefits have caught the attention of health enthusiasts and chefs worldwide.
 From cafes in New York to smoothie bars in Sydney, matcha has become a global phenomenon, appreciated for both its taste and its versatility.

-See also Black Tea
+See also The Wonder of Chinese Green Tea

 Benefits of Matcha